-SECTION 10.4: SPLIT OR ROTATED SHIFTS
+SECTION 10.5: SPLIT OR ROTATED SHIFTS

 No employee shall be required to work a split or mandated rotated shift as part of their regular schedule except by the employee's own request.
 If requested to do so by the Employer, an employee may either accept or decline that request without fear of disciplinary action or layoff.
-For the purposes of this section, a split shift shall be defined as an employee working more than one shift within a calendar day.
+For the purposes of this section, a split shift shall be defined as a shift separated into two distinct periods separated by two or more hours.
 This paragraph does not apply to individuals working on modified duty due to a work-related injury.

-SECTION 10.5: AVAILABLE HOURS OF WORK
+SECTION 10.6: AVAILABLE HOURS OF WORK

-Seniority of the employees within the department and classification will be the determining factor in the assignment of regular full-time and part-time hours by the Employer.
+Seniority of the employees within the department and classification will be the determining factor in the scheduling of regular full-time and part-time hours by the Employer.
+Current bargaining unit employees will be given preference to agency personnel for all available hours of work.

-SECTION 10.6: AVAILABILITY OF EXTRA SHIFTS
+SECTION 10.7: AVAILABILITY OF EXTRA SHIFTS